-A special need is identified by the student himself/herself, the advisor, a member of the faculty or administration, or by other students, and communicated to the student's advisor.
-This leads to consultation of the advisor with the student and to a course of action by student and advisor which defines and deals with the special need.
+A special need is identified by the student, the advisor, a member of the faculty or administration, or by other students, and communicated to the student's advisor.
+This leads to consultation between the advisor and the student and to a course of action by student and advisor which defines and deals with the special need.